 Third-party fill/finish providers may not perform as agreed or in accordance with FDA requirements.
 Any significant problem that our fill/finish providers experience could delay or interrupt our supply of finished drug product until the service provider cures the problem or until we locate, negotiate for, validate and receive FDA approval for an alternative provider (when necessary), if one is available.
-Failure to obtain the needed fill/finish services could have a material and adverse effect on our business, financial condition and results from operations.
+Failure to obtain the needed fill/finish services meeting the necessary quality standards or at all could have a material and adverse effect on our products, business, financial condition and results from operations.